-Date:
+Date: isits to school by Child Sex Cheliders

 Dear Parent/Guardian:

 Student's Name (Please print) School

-State law places restrictions on child sex offenders' acc It prohibits a child sex offender from knowingly being 500 feet of school property when persons under the ag parent/guardian of a student and the parent/guardian is school personnel to discuss the progress of his or her in child review conferences in which evaluation and pl his or her child regarding special education services, student issues concerning his or her child such as rete Principal of his or her presence at the school; or Superintendent or the School Board and the Superintendent or the School Board and the Superintendent or a school official.
-A child sex offender worf a Class 4 felony. g present on school property or loitering within the of 18 are present, unless the offender: (1) is a second attending a conference at the school with schild academically or socially, (b) participating accement decisions may be made with respect to the or (c) attending conferences to discuss other tention and promotion and notifies the Building (2) has permission to be present from the tendent or Board President have informed the school property must remain under the direct
+It prohibits a child sex offender from knowi 500 feet of school property when persons un parent/guardian of a student and the parent/school personnel to discuss the progress of lin child review conferences in which evaluate his or her child regarding special education student issues concerning his or her child (see Principal of his or her presence at the school or the School Board.
+If permission is grante Building Principal where the offender will be the offender will be present in the school.
+An office upon arrival on school property, remains enders' access to school property.
+See 720 ILCS 5/11-9.3. ingly being present on school property or loitering within der the age of 18 are present, unless the offender: (1) is a guardian is: (a) attending a conference at the school with his or her child academically or socially, (b) participating tion and placement decisions may be made with respect to a services, or (c) attending conferences to discuss other such as retention and promotion) and notifies the Building of or has permission to be present from the Superintendent of the Superintendent or Board President must inform the see, the nature of the offender's visit, and the hours in which A child sex offender must notify the Building Principal's ain under the direct supervision of a school official at all office upon departure from school property.
+A child sex e law is guilty of a Class 4 felony.

-Instructions for Child Sex Offenders

-To lawfully visit school property, a child sex offender Request for Permission to Visit School Property, for ea
+Instructions for Child Sex Offenders To lawfully visit school property, a child se Request for Permission to Visit School Property, Sincerely, ex offender must complete 8:30-E2, Child Sex Offender's perty, for each visit to school property.

-Sincerely,

 School Administrator

+Revised: June 2025 Adopted: July 2025